Prohelion/Profinity_V2_Early_Adopter_Release/Example Apps/Charge for Power using Square (Web)/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## Support

-For support, please contact Prohelion Support via our website at www.prohelion.com
+For support, please contact Prohelion Support via our website at [www.prohelion.com](https://www.prohelion.com)